scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 make a plain batch of Soylent next, maybe just two scoops or something instead of the whole bag.
 Then again, why mess with success?

+### Day 29

+Soylent for lunch and dinner with no problems.
+I tried to mull my drink over in my mouth and think more about it, but I think I summed it up pretty well in yesterday's note.
+I think I found a little bit of the bitterness, but it's still not to the same degree that others on discourse were saying.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/